 The updated Pub/Sub messaging in NCache aligns with .NET 8 and ASP.NET Core microservices architecture, integrating seamlessly with the latest frameworks.
 Below is a logical representation of NCache as an event bus for microservices:

-NCache as an Event Bus in .NET 8 Microservices
+Implementing NCache as a High-Performance Event Bus in .NET 8

 In .NET 8 and ASP.NET Core microservices, NCache acts as an event bus for sending messages to multiple subscribers.
 Developers can use the NCache Pub/Sub APIs for messaging that is fast and has low delays, avoiding the need for external message brokers such as RabbitMQ or Kafka.